My Phone on Expo

 This is all explained by Google here.

-On the plateau, this "high accuracy" mode will simply give you the wrong position if it can't get a decent GPS fix.
+On the plateau, this "high accuracy" mode will simply give you the wrong position if it can't get an excellent GPS fix (but we only need a "good" one).
 There is poor cell tower reception too, so trying to use that for location is just as bad.

 What you want is GPS and only GPS (more precisely GNSS: which includes GPS, Glosnas, Beidou, Galileo etc.).